Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 Applying integration by part on the second term, we have:

-Again, since the value of $U_h$ at the two sides of the interface, $U_h^k(x_k)$ and $U_h^{k+1}(x_k)$, are not equal, a numerical flux $F^*$ is introduced here.
+At the interface of $x_k$, the values of $U_h$ at the two sides, $U_h^{k-1}(x_k)$ and $U_h^k(x_k)$, are not guaranteed equal.
+A numerical flux $F_k^*$ is introduced here.
 Through the numerical flux, information is communicated between elements.
 In practice, the second term is integrated by part again for convenience of computation.
 Thus we have